abmu/tetris-auto-player/README.md

 pip install pygame
 ```

-3. Adjust the weights used in the `player.py` file and settings such as the random seed in the `constants.py` file, if desired.
+3. If desired, adjust the weights used in the `player.py` file and settings such as the random seed in the `constants.py` file.

-4. Run the game
+4. Run the game:

 ```bash
 python3 visual-pygame.py